Mandar Agashe: Suvarna Sahakari Bank scam allegations: 2008–2009

-Later business career: 2009 – present
+Later business career: 2009–present

 In 2011, Agashe launched Sarvatra's POS terminals to Urban co-operative banks in the Solapur district.
 Under Agashe's chairmanship, having previously been appointed the company's vice-chair as of 2018, the company's financial switch helping 450 co-operative banks and 50 urban co-operative banks, by 2018 and by 2020 respectively, connect to India's National Electronic Funds Transfer service.

-In 2020, at the start of the COVID-19 pandemic, Agashe announced he would consider making half of his employees work from home post-lockdown.
-As of 2021 and 2022, Agashe is often quoted by several publications as an expert for the banking software and financial technology sectors.
+In 2020, at the start of the COVID-19 pandemic, Agashe announced he would consider making half of his employees work from home post-lockdown, further stating that cashless transactions would increase given the risk of contamination and social distancing norms.
+In February 2021, he was a panelist at a fintech conclave hosted by Businessworld.
+Between 2021 and 2022, Agashe was often quoted by several publications as an expert for the banking software and financial technology sectors.
+In March 2023, Agashe stated that it was Sarvatra Technologies' mission to showcase its Unified Payments Interface capabilities to highlight India's payment software capabilities at the 2023 G20 New Delhi summit.
+In September 2023, he was a panelist at a conference hosted by Banca d'Italia in Rome discussing the Payment Services Directive.

+In June 2024, he was part of a delegation hosted by Keith Rowley, then Prime Minister of Trinidad & Tobago, exploring the possibility of introducing Sarvatra Technologies' digital payments technology to the country.
+In August 2024, he was a panelist at the 9th Global Economic Summit at the World Trade Centre, Mumbai, discussing emerging technologies in fintech.
+In October 2024, the Maharashtra Brahmin Mandal felicitated Agashe and Prasad Oak at the Tilak Smarak Ranga Mandir with entrepreneurship and artist awards, respectively.
+In March 2025, Agashe won a portrait drawing by M. F. Husain depicting Agashe and actress Madhuri Dixit at auction in Mumbai.
+The portrait had been held by the Delhi Art Gallery since 1997, after Husain had drawn it on the set of the movie Dil To Pagal Hai in March 1997.